-- For houses that have a crawlspace or a pillar foundation. - Vents shall ensure a transverse ventilation so that air can freely circulate everywhere. - The foundation shall have a minimum of two vents that are open year-round and whose combined cross-section area is equal or greater than 1.5% of the crawlspace area. - Cover the crawlspace floor with a black polyethylene vapor barrier of 6 mil (6/1000 in or 0,15 mm).

-- The wood subfloor shall be structurally sound and solidly affixed to the joists. - For plywood subfloors or OSB, they shall conform to the norm "U.S. Voluntary Product Standard PS1-07, Construction and Industrial Plywood" and/or "US Voluntary PS 2-04" and/or the standard Canadian performance norm CAN/CSA 0325.0-92. - Subfloor plywood thickness is determined by the joist spacing: - A joist spacing of 16 in requires a plywood of 5/8 in or OSB 23/32 in or more. - A joist spacing of 19 in requires a tongue and groove plywood of 23/32 in or OSB 23/32 in or more. - If the subfloor is a wood surface, the floor components shall be installed either perpendicular or at 45 degrees with respect to the joists. - If the subfloor is a concrete surface, the concrete shall have a minimum compressive strength of 3000 psi. - The subfloor must be clean, flat, smooth, and free of debris of any kind.
+- For houses that have a crawlspace or a pillar foundation: - Vents shall ensure a transverse ventilation so that air can freely circulate everywhere. - The foundation shall have a minimum of two vents that are open year-round and whose combined cross-section area is equal or greater than 1.5% of the crawlspace area. - Cover the crawlspace floor with a black polyethylene vapor barrier of 6 mil (6/1000 in or 0.15 mm). - The wood subfloor shall be structurally sound and firmly affixed to the joists. - For plywood subfloors or OSB, they shall conform to the norm "U.S. Voluntary Product Standard PS1-07, Construction and Industrial Plywood" and/or "US Voluntary PS 2-04" and/or the standard Canadian performance norm CAN/CSA 0325.0-92. - Subfloor plywood thickness is determined by the joist spacing: - A joist spacing of 16 in (41cm) requires a plywood of 5/8 in (16mm) or OSB 23/32 in (19mm) or more. - A joist spacing of 19 in (48cm) requires a tongue and groove plywood of 23/32 in (19mm) or OSB 23/32 in (19mm) or more. - If the subfloor is a wood surface, the floor components shall be installed either perpendicular or at 45 degrees with respect to the joists. - If the subfloor is a concrete surface, the concrete shall have a minimum compressive strength of 3 000 psi. - The subfloor must be clean, flat, smooth, and free of debris of any kind.
 Flatness tolerance is a maximum of 1/4 in (6 mm) within a radius of 10 ft.
-(3m). - For nailed or stapled installations, the installation of a wood subfloor vapor barrier is recommended.
-Acceptable vapor barrier must be a membrane with a vapor permeability 6 (infiltration coefficient) equal or greater than 0.7 and equal or lower than 10 when tested as per ASTM E-96 A. The installation of a vapor barrier will reduce the migration of humidity and related vapor problems, but it is not a guarantee that it will eliminate them. - For glued installations, a sealer or a glue containing a sealer are acceptable solutions; if this is the chosen mode of installation, refer to the manufacturer's technical specifications (either for the sealer or the glue containing a sealer) to know the vapor permeability properties.
+(3m) or of 3/16 in (4,8mm) within a radius of 6 ft.
+(1,8m). - For nailed or stapled installations, the installation of a wood subfloor vapor barrier is recommended.
+Acceptable vapor barrier must be a membrane with a vapor permeability 6 (infiltration coefficient) equal or greater than 0.7 and equal or lower than 10 when tested as per ASTM E-96 A. The installation of a vapor barrier will reduce the migration of humidity and related vapor problems, but it is not a guarantee that it will eliminate them. - For glued installations, a sealer or a glue containing a sealer are acceptable solutions.
+If this is the chosen method of installation, refer to the manufacturer's technical specifications (either for the sealer or the glue containing a sealer) to know the vapor permeability properties.
 If a combination of glue and sealer is used, make sure that the two products are compatible.